 UVA light is what causes the body to tan (and it passes through regular glass).
 UVB contains the “vital rays” of healing fields, and UVC is filtered from reaching the earth by the natural ozone layer.
 Tesla understood that by removing the iron in glass, UVB rays could then pass through.
 Tesla’s artificial UVC light required quartz crystal glass, which could allow all UV light frequencies to pass through.

-• UV light for lifting mood: When Tesla’s artificial UVB light device was first introduced to the marketplace, consumers from cold, wintry, dark countries of the former Soviet Union, Europe, and North America embraced this light therapy which could direct healing rays toward the body all year round.
+• UV FOR LIFTING MOOD: When Tesla’s artificial UVB light device was first introduced to the marketplace, consumers from cold, wintry, dark countries of the former Soviet Union, Europe, and North America embraced this light therapy which could direct healing rays toward the body all year round.
 Eventually, high-tech German factories mastered the manufacture of solarium beds which employed Tesla’s technology, and well-informed customers lined up to acquire them for healing the winter blues.

-• UV light and ozone therapy for treating viral disease: UVC light can act as a disinfectant to prevent bacteria from causing infections after surgery or in open wounds that fail to heal.
+• UV LIGHT AND OZONE THERAPY FOR VIRAL DISEASE: UVC light can act as a disinfectant to prevent bacteria from causing infections after surgery or in open wounds that fail to heal.
 Medical ozone machines now contain a quartz crystal cylinder that is exposed to a cold corona discharge of UV.
 When oxygen is passed over the crystal, it adds a third healing molecule (-O3).
 When blood is drawn from the body and then exposed directly to UVC light or mixed with ozone, it damages the DNA of viruses and stops them from replicating.
 When this blood is reintroduced back into the body, it revitalizes the immune system.
 Countless diseases are still treated this way mostly in Russia, Cuba, and in the private clinics of German-speaking countries.

 In 1924, while working at the University of Wisconsin, Professor Harry Steenbock discovered a method to transmit the healing power of UV light into food, and he quickly patented the process.
 It was quite simple – expose food to the light.
 He found that when milk is exposed to UVB/C light, it gained enough vitamin D to treat rickets, and in the process it cold pasteurized the milk.